-We always comply with all regulatory requirements relevant and applicable to the health and safety performance of our operations and processes.
+We are 100% compliance with all regulatory requirements relevant and applicable to the health and safety performance of our operations and processes.
 We have a health and safety system to identify and evaluate health and safety hazards and risks on work tasks, work areas, equipment, and operations, and to identify the controls needed to prevent or minimize worker exposure to health and safety risks.
 We continuously implement regular internal audits and third-party audits to review and qualify our safety system.
-During the COVID-19 crisis, the ESH and Sustainability team has developed detailed Health and Safety Protocols for all our sites and operations and to support our employees.
-See our COVID-19 Protocol Policy.
+During the COVID-19 pandemic, the ESH and Sustainability team developed detailed Health and Safety Protocols for all our sites and operations and to support our employees.
+For more information, please refer to our COVID-19 Protocol.